Read an overview of our Public Art Program here.

 10. Sign on trail leading to Ousel Falls (about halfway from town center to ousel)

-In October of 2018 we installed an outdoor sculpture by world-renowned sculptor Deborah Butterfield.
+Winter’s original form was created with driftwood collected from the Gallatin, Yellowstone, and Madison rivers by the world-renowned and local artist, Deborah Butterfield.
+Through a process of bronze casting and expert application of patinas, the wood was burnt away to leave behind a fascinating bronze sculpture strong enough to endure Montana winters.
 Butterfield’s horses grace outdoor locations across the country, and Big Sky is honored to have the first outdoor Butterfield in the state.
-This installation in our community honors one of our state’s most accomplished artists and provide a spectacular anchor for all our public art efforts.
-Click here for an article on the installation.
+This installation in our community honors one of our state’s most accomplished artists and provides a spectacular anchor for all our public art efforts.
+Butterfield’s artwork is on display in public spaces, museums and private collections around the world, including New York’s Whitney Museum of Art and the Museum of Modern Art; and the Smithsonian Institution in Washington, D.C..

 Watch an inspiring video about the artist here: Deborah Butterfield: Dialogue with an Artist.

-Blending in with his natural surroundings, it is easy to mistake the Bull Elk for the real thing as you approach the Uplands and Hummocks trails.
+Belgrade-based sculptor, Jim Dolan, has spent his career fulfilling a pledge he made as a student: to dedicate his life to Montana.
+With over 170 works of public art, his naturalistic bronze and steel wildlife sculptures appear right at home in Big Sky’s landscape.
+Blending in with his natural surroundings, it is easy to mistake the Bull Elk, made of fabricated steel, for the real thing as you approach the Uplands and Hummocks trails.
 The sculpture was a generous donation to the Arts Council by Lindy Adelmann, in memory of her husband Doug.

 Big Sky Blooms: Celebrating Art and Nature at the Ousel Falls Pollinator Garden Ribbon Cutting!